 - 1/4 cup organic agave

 - Pinch of sea salt

 - Once the mixture is chilled, add it to your ice cream maker and churn it according to the manufacturer’s instructions.
-Most machines take 10 to 15 minutes depending on the temperature of the mix, and when it’s finished it should look like soft serve.
+Most machines take 10 to 15 minutes, depending on the temperature of the mix, and when it’s finished, it should look like a soft serve.